camaradesuk/arrnc-deployment-template/README.md

 # Connect to your database server using these credentials
 ```

-## Project Structure

-- `app/`: Contains the Flask web application
-  - `app.py`: The main application file
-  - `templates/index.html`: The HTML template for the web interface
-  - `audio_data/`: A directory to store your audio files
-- `Dockerfile`: Defines the Docker container for the application
-- `.github/workflows/deploy.yml`: The GitHub Actions workflow for building and deploying the application

 ## Example Applications

 This template can be adapted for virtually any type of containerized application: